dmalawey/ScuttleTechGuide/docs/wiring.md

 Signal wires perform the communication on your robot, between sensors, CPU, and actuators.
 Several wires make up a cable, and the cables get plugged in when you build your robot.
 All signals on SCUTTLE can be made with regular off-the-shelf Dupont-style terminals, all female.
 Lengths are 10cm and 20cm as shown.

+> [!NOTE]
-> ⚠️Please do not peel the wires apart!
-Keep them bonded for strong connections.
+> Do not peel the wires apart.
+Keep them bonded for strong and organized connections.

 ![dupont cables photo](https://i.imgur.com/YN3LAEp.jpg ':class=image-25')